 A degree in Chemical & Biomolecular Engineering prepares students for a wide variety of career or graduate school options.
 It is both challenging and demanding.
 It requires not only academic competence but also a high level of motivation and persistence.
 Our goal is to enroll those students in this rigorous program who demonstrate both the aptitude and dedication necessary for success.

-We encourage all students who are considering a change of major into CHBE to attend a group Change of Major meeting to learn more about the degree.
+As a first step, we encourage all students who are considering a change of major into CHBE to attend a group Change of Major meeting to learn more about the degree.
 To sign up for a meeting please fill out this form.
 In addition, a student may consider attending a couple of Lunch & Learn meetings of the GT student chapter of the American Institute of Chemical Engineers; the schedule of these meetings (weekly during Fall and Spring semesters) is posted here.

 Continuing Students with 30 or more hours of credit

-Second, we require that each student enrolled in CHBE 2100 complete a mandatory meeting with a faculty mentor while enrolled in 2100 to discuss your academic and career goals.
-This is an opportunity for you to interact with a professor within the department and ask any questions you may have about the curriculum and the career opportunities within this field.
-You should complete the academic goals worksheet, which is sent out along with the list of faculty mentors, during the semester in which you take the class.
-After completion, the mentor should sign the form and you will submit it to Ms. Ivanecky.
+Third, we require that each student enrolled in CHBE 2100 complete a mandatory meeting with a faculty mentor to discuss academic and career goals.
+This is an opportunity for you to interact with a professor within the School and ask any questions you may have about the curriculum and the career opportunities within this field.

-A transfer student seeking a change of major will follow all of the steps outlined for a continuing student.
-However, we will not issue a permit to take CHBE 2100 to a new transfer student until after a GPA at Georgia Tech has been earned and the student is in good standing.
-Students admitted as transfers in a non-ChBE major should be aware that a change of major is at the discretion of ChBE and is not guaranteed.
+A transfer student seeking a change of major will follow all of the steps outlined above for a continuing student with 30 or more credit hours.
+However, a permit to take CHBE 2100 will not be issued to a new transfer student until after a GPA at Georgia Tech has been earned and the student is in good standing.